WPR001/Ego-ST/README.md

 ### Inference

-Infer the video reasoning model (Note: go into qwen-vl-utils source code in the enviroment package, and change the vision_process.py)
+Infer the QwenVL model (Note: go into qwen-vl-utils source code in the enviroment package, and change the vision_process.py)

 ```python